 A. Comply with Wisconsin's "Smart Growth" law for land use planning and resource management.
 This criterion is an option only for applications submitted before July 1, 2017.

 The City of Whitewater adopted a comprehensive plan in 2010 that incorporates principles from Wisconsin’s “Smart Growth” law regarding land use planning and natural resource management and has been in compliance with that plan since.
 Specifically, Chapter 7 of the plan addresses working environmental corridors, smart growth areas and opportunities for redevelopment.
-This is ongoing in the city of Whitewater.
+This is ongoing in 2018 in the City of Whitewater.
+This is ongoing in 2019 and 2020 and 2021 and continued in 2022.

 D. Document that current municipal planning seeks to provide additional bird habitat.